CLICK ON THE LINKS TO LISTEN, AND THE IMAGES TO PURCHASE OR FIND OUT MORE.

 Faber Choral Basics (2006-2010)

-Committed to getting choirs singing music of all styles, Charlie has so far written five volumes of choral arrangements for Faber in their Choral Basics series, available in SATB and SSA voicings, including:
+Committed to getting choirs singing music of all styles, I have so far written five volumes of choral arrangements for Faber in their Choral Basics series, available in SATB and SSA voicings, including:

 Three songs from hit TV show ‘Glee’: Journey’s ‘Don’t stop Believin’, Streisand’s ‘Don’t rain on my Parade’, and The Pretenders’ ‘I’ll Stand by you'.